adambard/learnxinyminutes-docs/livescript.html.markdown

     - ["Christina Whyte", "http://github.com/kurisuwhyte/"]
 ---

-LiveScript is a functional compile-to-JavaScript language, which shares most of the underlying semantics with its host language.
+LiveScript is a functional compile-to-JavaScript language which shares most of the underlying semantics with its host language.
 Nice additions comes with currying, function composition, pattern matching and lots of other goodies heavily borrowed from languages like Haskell, F# and Scala.

-LiveScript is a fork of [Coco][], which is itself a fork of [CoffeeScript][], but they share little code in common nowadays.
+LiveScript is a fork of [Coco][], which is itself a fork of [CoffeeScript][].
 The language is stable, and a new version is in active development to bring a plethora of new niceties!

 [Coco]: http://satyr.github.io/coco/
 [CoffeeScript]: http://coffeescript.org/